prilk-consulting/eu_einvoice_peppol/README.md

 - [lxml](https://github.com/lxml/lxml) by Infrae

-    Used for general XML parsing.
+    Used for general XML parsing and XSD validation for PEPPOL UBL 2.1 invoices.

 - [SchXslt](https://github.com/schxslt/schxslt) by David Maus